I Just Got a Bread Machine. Now What?

-This post answers the most common questions that people have when they get their first bread machine.
+This post answers the most common questions that people have when they first start using a bread machine.

 With Zojirushi bread machines, for example, you do NOT immerse the pan in water.
 Instead, you carefully wash the inside while keeping the outside of the pan dry.